b-k/Noras_book_group/README.md

 #### 13 Labor and life

+Labor is tied in with the cyclical and short-lived; work is linear (the thing you are
+        making is eventually done) and more persistent.

 Things that are necessary for life are expected to be more ephemeral than we are---if we don't eat it, it should rot away.
 Perhaps this is the intuition underlying the aversion to perservative-heavy food.